-19 TAC 61.1051(a)
+19 TAC 61.1051(b)(5)-(b)(8)

-Annual Distribution and Staff Development The policies shall be distributed to all personnel at the beginning of each school year and shall be addressed in staff development programs at regular intervals determined by a board.
-19 TAC 61.1051(b)
+Annual Distribution and Staff Development

+The policies required by these provisions and adopted by the board shall be distributed to all personnel at the beginning of each school year.
+The policies shall be addressed in staff development programs at regular intervals determined by a board.
+19 TAC 61.1051(c) [See also DH and GRA]